-Prelude will be directed by a certified Kodály instructor, who has several years of teaching experience and the ability to nurture the love of singing in each chorister.
+Prelude Chorus is directed by Kodály choral music educator Samantha Maas-Baldwin, who has exceptional ability to nurture the love of singing in each chorister.

 Prelude Chorus rehearses on Wednesday and Sunday afternoons from 4-5:30pm.
 Allegro Chorus rehearses on Wednesday and Sunday afternoons from 4-6pm.
 YWC rehearses on Sunday afternoons from 3-6 PM and Wednesday evening from 6:30-9 PM.
 Once a month, the Sunday afternoon rehearsal begins at 1:30 p.m. to accommodate extra time for sectionals.